|

 - disturb plants and wildlife in any way, including climbing or placing objects in trees or bushes or attaching items to them;

-- place, affix, or apply (except as provided for in this Policy and in UCLA Policy 852: Public Expression Activities) any sign, poster, banner, flag, or similar display, paint, chalk or ink messages to UCLA Property buildings and structures, including but not limited to the following: walls, windows, floors or other surfaces of UCLA Property buildings or structures, streets, walkways, utility poles, construction fences, trees or shrubbery.
+- place, affix, apply, project, or display (except as provided for in this Policy and in UCLA Policy 852) any sign, poster, banner, flag, or similar display, paint, chalk or ink messages or visual images to the outside of UCLA Property buildings and structures, including but not limited to the following: walls, windows, floors or other surfaces of UCLA Property buildings or structures, streets, walkways, utility poles, construction fences, trees or shrubbery.
 See section IV.C.3&5 for permitted uses; and

 B. Required Identification

-All persons on UCLA Property are required, for reasonable cause, to identify themselves to, and comply with instructions of Designated University Officials acting in the performance of their duties.
+All persons on UCLA Property are required to identify themselves to and comply with instructions of Designated University Officials acting in the performance of their duties.

 The following uses of UCLA Property are limited and/or prohibited unless prior written approval has been granted in accordance with this Policy and/or other applicable policies: